braedenlp/Braeden_BSE_Portfolio/index.md

 ![headshot](Braeden.png)

+# Modifications

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ygbJC4MRoUM?si=fk5c7tnB7xW6t9rm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Summary

+My vision for this project was to have a sturdy basketball hoop that I could play on with my siblings.
+It turned out that PLA plastic, a kind used in 3D printers, isn’t the most sturdy material to build a basketball hoop out of.
+I started thinking about what modifications I could do that would make the hoop more sturdy and playable while keeping all the main elements of the initial project functional.
+The idea that I came up with was putting it onto the back of a retail mini basketball hoop.
+I chose this because the retail hoop was already equipped to be shot on and to be dunked on.
+I then went into Tinkercad to design a 3D model that could attach onto the sides of the backboard and onto the RGB Matrix board.
+I came up with this model.

+Each piece took about five hours to print.When they came out, some holes didn’t fully match up with what I needed, so I drilled some new holes and that fixed that problem.
+Putting it together was relatively simple.
+I threaded the IR sensor wires, that detect when a shot has been made, through the loops meant for the net and zip-tied them to the hoop.
+I then took out one of the bolts holding the hoop to the backboard and threaded the IR sensor wires through that hole.
+I also created a mounting place for the button so it could sit there comfortably.

+## Challenges

+The process to modify my project was somewhat challenging.
+One challenge I faced was 3D modeling.
+That was very time consuming; it ended up taking about two hours between the two.
+The other problem that I faced was that when the parts were printed, some of the holes didn’t overlap on the slots that I needed to put the screws into.
+I ended up drilling new holes that would fit into the 3D printed parts.

+## Conclusion

+In the end, I was able to complete the modifications and they hold my RGB Matrix board and button onto the back of the hoop.
+I’m really happy about my project because of the struggle and triumphs of it all.
+No success came without its problems and I really appreciate that.

 # Final Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GilUcbJHTUQ?si=prKn_NBWJCFLiVs2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>